Nonrelativistic effective potential of the bumblebee model: Introduction

 The interest to the model, together with the idea that the spontaneous LSV (as well as, in principle, spontaneous breaking of any symmetry) is the essentially low-energy phenomenon, naturally calls attention to studies of nonrelativistic limit of the bumblebee model, in particular, of the nonrelativistic potential (that is, the Breit potential) in this model, which can naturally arise within studies of particle scattering.
-Earlier studies of the nonrelativistic potential in Lorentz-violating (LV) theories have been performed for the intermediating scalar field \cite{Altschul,aether} and for the gauge one in \cite{Ferreira:2004hx} (it is worth to mention also studies of tree-level scattering in LV theories carried out in \cite{Casana:2012vu,Charneski:2012py,Toniolo:2016oom}), therefore it is natural to consider this effective potential for the bumblebee field.
+Earlier studies of the nonrelativistic potential in LV theories have been performed for the intermediating scalar field \cite{Altschul,aether} and for the gauge one in \cite{Ferreira:2004hx} (it is worth to mention also studies of tree-level scattering in LV theories carried out in \cite{Casana:2012vu,Charneski:2012py,Toniolo:2016oom}), therefore it is natural to consider this effective potential for the bumblebee field.
+Differently from the previous studies, we find the nonrelativistic effective potential for the weak-field regime of the metric-affine bumblebee gravity, which is novel in itself.
+Furthermore, the effective dynamics of the model is described in terms of the vector field, which acts as the intermediate field, while the spinor-vector vertices are essentially nonminimal.
 Within our study, we follow the methodology developed for three-dimensional theories \cite{Girotti1,Girotti2} to obtain the tree-level scattering potential and generalize it to the four-dimensional space-time, for the case when the intermediate particle is the bumblebee vector boson defined within the effective bumblebee model studied in \cite{Delhom:2020gfv}.
 It should be noted that this model arises in the weak gravity limit of the metric-affine bumblebee gravity formulated originally in \cite{Delhom:2019wcm}.

-The structure of our paper looks like follows.
-In the section 2, we review our bumblebee theory coupled to spinors and write down its propagator.
-In the section 3, we calculate the Breit potential.
-The results are discussed in the section 4.
+The structure of our paper looks as follows.
+In Section 2, we review our bumblebee theory coupled to spinors and write down its propagator.
+In Section 3, we calculate the Breit potential.
+The results are discussed in Section 4.